christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 $$ P(S) = \sum_{(x_1, ..., x_M)==S} P(x_1, ..., x_M) $$

 So it is possible to compute a dictionary of the desired size that maximizes (locally) the likelihood by an iterative algorithm starting from a huge dictionary of most frequent substring, estimating the expectation as in the EM algorithm, and removing the subwords with less impact on the likelihood.
 Also, multiple decodings into a sequence of symbols are possible for a text and the model gives each of them a probability.
 At training time, it is possible to sample a decoding of the input given the symbol distribution.
 At inference, it is possible to compute the predictions using multiple decodings, and choose the most confident prediction.
-Such a technique, called **subword regularization**, improves the results in all natural language tasks.
+Such a technique, called **subword regularization**, augments the training data stochastically and improves accuracy and robustness in natural language tasks.

 Have a look at [SentencePiece](https://github.com/google/sentencepiece).
+Note that 'space' character is treated as a symbol and pretokenization of the sequences is not necessary.

 # Building the distributed representations for the symbols of the dictionary